Types of Assistance Dogs

 Service Dog

-A Service Dog is a highly skilled dog that is to be used by the client themselves for their own rehabilitation.
-They are specialized to work with clients with PTSD and other psychological disorders, autism, mobility impairment, hearing impairment, epilepsy, diabetes detection, medical alert, etc. Service Dogs are allowed access to any public place and any airline as long as they behave in accordance with Service Dog policy – no excessive barking, and no aggressive behavior.
-The only places that are legally allowed to deny entrance to Service Dogs are places of worship and military installations.
-Service Dog Express will work with their clients if they encounter any access issues, even places of worship.
+A Service Dog is a highly trained canine companion intended for use by the client themselves to aid in their personal rehabilitation.
+These dogs are specialized to assist clients dealing with a range of conditions, including PTSD and other psychological disorders, autism, mobility challenges, hearing impairment, epilepsy, diabetes detection, medical alert, and more.
+Service Dogs are granted access to all public spaces and are allowed on airlines, provided they adhere to the established Service Dog policy, which entails not engaging in excessive barking and avoiding aggressive behavior.
+The only locations that hold the legal right to refuse entry to Service Dogs are places of worship, hospital sterile areas, and designated areas on military installations.
+Service Dog Express is committed to assisting its clients in addressing any access-related challenges they may encounter, including situations involving places of worship.

 Top